 Combine the flour and salt in a large food processor.
 Pulse 3-4 times to combine.
 Add the COLD and cubed butter and cream cheese.

 Pulse until the mixture is crumbly with large chunks of butter/cream cheese.
 See the big chunks?
 That’s a good thing.

-Pulse until the dough comes together in the food processor.
+Add the egg yolk and vanilla and then process until the dough comes together on one side of the food processor.

 Spread 1/4 cup of the sugar mixture over the top of the dough.